 From the above comparative table, cash and bank balance to total deposit ratio of the four banks followed a fluctuating trend.
-During the period under study on an average EBL has maintained the higher ratio i.e. 13.33% of cash and bank balance to total deposit than other three joint venture commercial banks during the study period.
+On an average EBL has maintained the higher ratio i.e. 13.33% of cash and bank balance to total deposit than other three banks during the study period.

 The variability of the ratio is lower in SCBNL and higher in NABIL.
 It states that SCBNL is more consistent among four banks and NABIL is un-consistent among four banks.
+This ratio can be presented by the help of diagram, which is shown below: